fredriclesomar/wp-freshupgrade/README.md

 bash: ./upgrade.sh: /bin/bash^M: bad interpreter: No such file or directory It likely means the file contains Windows-style line endings.
 You can fix it by running:
 > sed -i 's/\r//' upgrade.sh

+**We recommend running this script as the root user, especially if your cPanel account has limited CPU or RAM resources, or if it hosts multiple WordPress installations.